BOARD OF DIRECTORS

 Dale Thompson is a seasoned business executive and consultant, a licensed psychologist, and Founder and CEO of Leadership Worth Following, LLC (LWF).
 Established in January 2004, LWF helps organizations identify and develop leadership with the capacity, commitment, and character to become top-performers worthy of followership.
 Dale and LWF have been strong supporters of the mission and people of MRH, including funding the construction of a cottage and the mentoring of key staff.

-Rachel Toberty (MRH Board Chair, USA) is a lawyer in Orange County, California.
+Rachel Toberty is a lawyer in Orange County, California.
 She is an associate attorney at Kirk and Toberty Law Firm, where her practice area is primarily focused on family law.
-She has served on the MRH Orange County benefit committee since 2015.
+She has served on the MRH Orange County benefit committee since 2015 and on the MRH US Board since 2017.
 Rachel naturally inspires others through sharing her passion for both the LA flower mart and the quest for justice and restoration.